Co-creation is at the heart of Honeyscribe's work, inspired by the collective acts of bees and other pollinators.

 A Florilegium lightbox artwork capturing the first wildflowers of early Spring as a positive tool for wellbeing.
 It documents the unfurling of flora along the River Valley Parks, River Exe and Canal from Exeter to the Estuary in a visual map - an optimistic record of the natural world bursting into life during the tough lockdown months of early 2021.

-Wild plant samples collected daily by Shelton from the locale have been delivered to local residents as art packs bringing the natural world into the homes of those still shielding, whilst supporting those able to get out for daily exercise to more closely observe the details of trees, plants and flowers growing in their local environment.
+Wild plant samples collected daily by Shelton from the locale were delivered to local residents as art packs bringing the natural world into the homes of those still shielding, whilst supporting those able to get out for daily exercise to more closely observe the details of trees, plants and flowers growing in their local environment.

 These early harbingers of Spring include Primroses, Snowdrops, Celandine, Blackthorn and Sweet Scented Coltsfoot re-emerging as deep Winter passes into early Spring and the daylight hours increase.